AlenToma/Rest.API.Translator/README.md

 Task SaveUser(User user);
 }
 ```
-Now we would like to use the current interface to make a call for our rest api using `Rest.API.Translator`
+Now we would could use the current interface to make a calls for our rest api using `Rest.API.Translator`
 ```csharp
     using (var db = new APIController<IDbController>(_baseUrl)){
       var name = db.Execute(x=> x.GetName("alen", "toma"));